cboettig/labnotebook/_posts/2013-04-11-nonparametric-bayes-framing-the-issues.md

 ---
-title: nonparametric-bayes: framing the issues
+title: "nonparametric-bayes: framing the issues for the manuscript"
 layout: post
 categories: ecology
 tags: